 “Unlike cars and vans, HGV operators have no option to go electric.
 Operators will face huge costs in replacing non-compliant vehicles with the latest trucks that meet Euro VI emission standards – there are no retrofit solutions available at present.

-“We are particularly concerned about smaller businesses, many of whom operate on extremely tight margins and will not be able to upgrade their fleet in time.
-According to Traffic Commissioner data, 54,800 SMEs were involved in road haulage last year and 52% of lorries operate in fleets of less than 20.
-These are exactly the type of businesses we need to support with incentives, not penalise with unavoidable charges.”
+“We are particularly concerned about smaller businesses, many of whom operate on extremely tight margins and will not be able to upgrade their fleet in time.”